SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 psql "host=srvxxxxx.postgres.database.azure.com port=5432 dbname=citus user=citus password='sp*4ytajvr2y4fa4' sslmode=require"
 ```

-13. In the Cloud Shell Psql console enter the following command to verify the real-time load is being generated
+13. Open **New Query** console and enter the following command to verify the real-time load is being generated.

 ```
 Select Count(*) from http_request;
 ```

 ![](images/query3countcheck.png)

-14. In the Cloud Shell Psql console enter the select command once more to see that the count is increasing
+14. In the Cloud Shell Psql console enter the select command once more to see that the count is increasing.
+You will observe increase in the count.

 ```
 Select Count(*) from http_request;
 ```

 ![](images/query3countcheck1.png)

-We will run this query to count web requests per minute along with a few statistics.

-15. In the Psql console copy and paste the following to see average response time for sites
+15. We will run this query to count web requests per minute along with a few statistics.
+For this open **New Query** console, then paste the following to see average response time for sites.

 ```
 SELECT